Guide to taking your pension

 Chapter 6: You can take 25% tax-free, then buy an annuity

 Annuities - an income for life in exchange for your pension pot - have a bad reputation, but they will still be a good option for many.
-However, how much you get is likely to fall after the Bank of England base rate fell last week so it'll pay to compare rates on offer between providers.
+However, how much you get is down to many factors including the Bank of England base rate, so it'll pay to compare rates on offer between providers.
 This chapter walks you through all the different types of annuities available, helps ensure you get the best rate and explains what happens to the money when you die.

 Chapter 7: Getting help with your decision